 I have finally come to the end of your wonderful book and have treasured every word and moment of it.
 I deliberately kept it for quiet moments in order to absorb all of it.
 Louise, what a magnificent effort on your part to put it all together and make it so interesting and so absorbing.
 I have to admit I had tears in my eyes many times and I am sure you did as you put it all together.
 Pat Wilson

-The rating for your book was 4.5 (Literary Merit) and 5 (Enjoyment).
+The rating for your book from the Thursday group was 4.5 (Literary Merit) and 5 (Enjoyment).
 This was consistent over both groups and I don’t think they were being nice to the author.
 Most of our members are quite candid with their thoughts.
 Given the proliferation of stories in the media about WW1 I was not expecting to learn much more about life of a soldier and doctor during such horrible times.
 The personal account of day-to-day events, the mundane mixed with the ghastly, made this book a page-turner we had to finish.
 Convenor, Melbourne Athenaeum Library Book Groups, August 2017

 Vetaffairs, Vol 32, No 2, Winter 2016 - Off the Shelf